 - 1 teaspoon of turmeric

-- Heat a large non-stick skillet over medium-high heat, add the oil, onion, peppers, baby corn and salt.
+- Heat a large non-stick skillet or a wok over medium-high heat, add the oil, onion, peppers, and baby corn.
 Cook for about 2-3 minutes.
-Add the garlic, curry and turmeric, cook for another minute.
-Add the peas cook 1 minute
+Add the garlic, ginger,curry and turmeric, cook for another minute.
+Add the edamame and cook for another minute.

 - Add the noodles and toss to coat well.
-Remove from the heat, toss with the soy sauce and sesame oil mixture and the bean sprouts.
+Remove from the heat, Pour soy sauce and sesame oil.
+Mix well.